 Leadership Excellence Awards Categories and Descriptions

-The King's Crown Leadership Excellence Awards Ceremony, held annually in April, serves to recognize significant contributions of student organizations and CC/SEAS students to the Columbia community.
+The King's Crown Leadership Excellence Awards Ceremony, held annually in April, serves to recognize significant contributions of CC/SEAS students to the Columbia community.

-Awards are presented across eight categories to both individuals and organizations.
-A Certificate of Distinctions for Leadership Excellence is awarded to up to ten individuals and ten organizations per category.
-A select few will also receive a Dean's Award for Leadership Excellence.
+Awards are presented across eight categories to individuals in CC and SEAS.
+A Certificate of Distinction for Leadership Excellence is awarded to up to ten individuals per category.
+A select few may also receive a Dean's Award for Leadership Excellence.
 The award categories and descriptions are as follows:

 Recipients of this award best exemplify the fabric of Columbia community building, either through bonding within a specific component of our community, or bridging across several groups of our community, to offer cultural, political, social, and/or wellness inter-connectedness and relationship-building.